profandyfield/adventr/README.md

 # Installation

-You can install the latest release of `adventr` from CRAN in the usual way:
+You can install the latest release of `adventr` from CRAN in the usual way.
+Note that you should include `dependencies = TRUE` to also install the packages used in the tutorials on your system.
+If you omit this argument, you will need to manually install these packages (which you won't want to do, trust me).

 ```
 install.packages("adventr", dependencies = TRUE)
 ```

-or install the development version from GitHub using:
+If you want the very latest development version, you can install it from GitHub by executing (in **RStudio**):

 ```
 if(!require(devtools)){